vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Clark, Matthew

 2006 The Daśanāmī-Sam. nyāsīs.
 The Integration of Ascetic Lineages into an Order.
-Brill, Leiden–Boston.
-Brill’s Indological Library 23.
+Brill, Leiden–BostoṇBrill’s Indological Library 23.

 Cœd`es, George